UXCAS/Amazon-Scrapper/README.md

 	3) Max number of Review Pages - If you scroll down on the review page you can see numbers that represent how many pages of reviews does Amazon have.
 Pick the max number that is shown there.

+	4) File Type - Please enter either txt or csv.
+CSV files allow for easy import into Excel/Spreadsheet whereas the txt file are more useful for text mining/word cloud purposes.
+The txt file is a combination of all the different comments that have been left for a particular product.

 To Run the Application